apache/solr-operator/README.md

 Before submitting a PR, please be sure to run `make prepare` before committing.
 Otherwise the GitHub checks are likely to fail.

+If you are trying to run tests locally in IntelliJ/GoLand, refer to [the IDEA tests docs](dev-docs/idea-tests.md).

 ## License

 Please read the [LICENSE](LICENSE) file here.